Kevin Lasagna: Style of play

 A tall and quick left-footed forward, Lasagna's natural role is that of a main striker in the centre.
-Lasagna is capable of playing as a second striker, or as a left winger in an attacking trident, due to his ability to both score goals and play off of his teammates.
+He is also capable of playing as a second striker or a left winger in an attacking trident, due to his ability to both score goals and play off of his teammates.
 His best qualities are his pace, ball control when dribbling at speed, physical strength, and offensive movement, all of which enable him to lose markers and attack spaces from behind with runs both on and off the ball.
 He is also known for his striking ability across goal with his left foot while on the run.